Hawking radiation with pure states: On the assumptions behind Hawking's calculation and 't Hooft Gravitational backreaction

+Note that \eqref{thooftb} is the result of combining gravitational backreaction \eqref{inoeff} between the interior and exterior states (See Fig.~\ref{fig:gbr}) and the canonical non-commutative relations \eqref{canoBH}.
+This is the first quantization (i.e., description of a single quantum state in Schwarzshild spacetime) together with consideration of gravitational backreaction.
+For the second quantization\footnote{Note that we uplift position and momentum non-commutative relations of first quantization to the field and its conjugate momenta operators in the second quantization.
+On top of this, we demand all the operators commute for space-like distances, which is the step where we implement the relativistic principle. }, i.e., the description of quantum fields in Schwarzschild spacetime, we uplift the above relations and apply them to the interior and exterior field operators as \cite{Kumar:2023hbj}

 where $R=2GM$.
-Thus \eqref{eq:cominout} is valid only if we ignore the effects of gravitational backreaction.
+Thus \eqref{eq:cominout} is valid only if we ignore the effects of gravitational backreaction or consider an infinitely large BH i.e., $R\to \infty$.
 In the next section, we discuss the construction of direct-sum QFTCS, which takes into account the discrete symmetries of SBH metric \eqref{dssym} and the result of gravitational backreaction algebra \eqref{eq:qftalg}.
+We emphasize that our consideration of gravitational backreaction effect is between interior and exterior state, which is different from 't Hooft \cite{tHooft:2016qoo,tHooft:2016rrl}.
+Note that the exterior $r\gtrsim 2GM $ regions in our picture are parity conjugate regions with opposite arrows of time (See Fig.~\ref{fig:confdia}).
+Furthermore, there cannot be any gravitational backreaction $I_{ext},\,II_{ext}$ regions in our picture because the points $\LF\theta,\,\varphi\RF$ and $\LF \pi-\theta,\,\pi+\varphi \RF$ are causally separated points for $r\gtrsim 2GM$.
+Also, our construction is different from \cite{Gaddam:2020mwe}, where authors do not take into account the quantization of the field in the interior and exterior regions of Schwarzschild spacetime.